NLnetLabs/routinator/README.md

 If you have any feedback, we would love to hear from you.
 Don’t hesitate to [create an issue on Github](https://github.com/NLnetLabs/routinator/issues/new) or post a message on our [RPKI mailing list](https://lists.nlnetlabs.nl/mailman/listinfo/rpki).
-You can lean more about Routinator and RPKI technology by reading our documentation on [Read the Docs](https://rpki.readthedocs.io/en/latest/routinator/index.html).
+You can learn more about Routinator and RPKI technology by reading our documentation on [Read the Docs](https://rpki.readthedocs.io/en/latest/routinator/index.html).

 ## Quick Start with Cargo